Sick Or Healthy: It’s In Your Thoughts

 Holistic growth involves changing and improving on all levels – spiritually as well as physically and mentally.
 It requires you to be constantly aware and willing to make changes in attitudes, to practice mindfulness, to cultivate gratitude and to open your heart with generosity.

-Becoming connected to the world directly around you in a positive and meaningful way can create a snowballing effect that leads to big changes within.
-By developing and practicing this you also show love and care for yourselves.
-You can do this by:
+Becoming connected to the world directly around you in a positive and meaningful way creates a snowballing effect that leads to big changes within.
+By developing and practicing this you also show love and care for yourself.

 • showing love and care for the Earth in your own neighbourhood